currymike123/CS1/week3.md

 ---

 A switch statement is another way to control the flow of a program.
 It is used when you have a limited number of possible values for a variable.
 The switch statement is similar to a series of if-else statements.
+I'm going to include it here, but concentrate on the if-else statements for now.

 ```java
 switch (variable) {